GitExplode/RE-Asset-Library/README.md

 catalog metadata.
 Old catalogs remain usable with old game data until changed.
 The button does not update thumbnails, create new asset paths, or convert Mods.
 See [validation and limitations](DD2-PATCH-VALIDATION.md).

-The original author's notice and documentation follow below.

-# Upstream End Of Support Notice

-I am ending development of my RE Engine addons.
-No further updates or support will be provided.

-Feel free to fork the project if you want to.

 ---